General Terms and Conditions

 Criteria for project assessment

-- Relevance in relation to the mission and programming of Hexagram Network.
+- Relevance in relation to the mission and programming of the Hexagram Network.

 - The completeness, consistency and clarity of the proposal and project needs.